 Place the lime zest and juice in the blender, followed by the grapes, kiwifruit, and apple.
-Blend or blend using VARIABLE SPEED CONTROL, gradually increasing the speed to SPEED 10, until smooth.
+Blend on MANUAL, gradually increasing the speed to SPEED 10, and blending until smooth.
 Use the tamper as needed to stir the mixture or to add a little more liquid and blend longer.
 Serve immediately.

 VARIATION: KIWI-LIME SLUSHY

-Add 1 cup ice cubes and select the SMOOTHIE setting, or blend or blend using VARIABLE SPEED CONTROL, gradually increasing the speed to SPEED 10, and blending until smooth.
+Add 1 cup ice cubes and select the SMOOTHIE setting, or blend on MANUAL, gradually increasing the speed to SPEED 10, and blending until smooth.